pod-arcade/pod-arcade/API.md

 #### `desktops/{desktop-id}/session/{session-id}/webrtc-answer`
 Response SDP from the pod-arcade desktop containing a UTF-8 encoded SDP answer that can be passed into `PeerConnection.setRemoteDescription()`.
 This event may be triggered more than once after more ICE candidates are gathered.

+#### `desktops/{desktop-id}/session/{session-id}/offer-ice-candidate` and `desktops/{desktop-id}/session/{session-id}/answer-ice-candidate`
+Both of these topics are used to send corresponding ice candidates to the other party.
+The payload should be a UTF-8 encoded ICE candidate obtained from `RTCPeerConnection.onicecandidate`.

 #### `desktops/{desktop-id}/session/{session-id}/stats/{stat}`
 Reports a session statistic to the pod-arcade server.
 The `:stat` parameter can be any of the following values: